amv98/CricketScores/README.md

 # CricketScores
-Displays cricket scores as notification.
+Displays cricket scores as notification using the <a href = "http://www.cricapi.com/">cricapi</a>.